 - 1. Recommended temperature rises are highlighted in bold. - 2.
 Airflow rates of 1800 CFM or more require two return air connections.
 Data is for operation with filter(s). - 3.
 Temperature rises in the table are approximate.
 Actual temperature rises may vary. - 4.
 Temperature rises that are shaded grey are for reference only.
 These conditions are not recommended. - 5.
-For single stage cooling, the indoor blower will operate at the CFM listed in the high column.
+For single stage cooling, reference the CFM listed in the high column.

-Table 2B.
+Table 2b.
 Heating Airflow Settings